UtkarshA135/cmd-port/README.md

 # CLI-Portfolio
-My portfolio - with theme of command prompt.
+- My portfolio - with theme of command prompt.
-Made only using the HTML , CSS and JS
+- Made only using the HTML , CSS and JS
-No libraries used.
+- No libraries used.
+- Do star the repo if you like my work :)
 ## How to use

 In the portfolio powershell